Asmodai/gohacks/CONTRIBUTING.md

 ## Style guides

 ### Git commit messages

  * Use the present tense ("Add feature", not "Added feature")
  * Use the imperative mood ("Move thing to..." not "Moves thing to...")
  * Limit the first line to 50 characters or less.
  * Reference issues and pull requests *after* the first line.
- * Install the git hooks in `git-hooks`.
+ * Install the git hooks in `git-hooks` (if present).
  * Do **not** use emoji in either the title or message.

 ### Go style guide

-Please ensure you have formatted your code with `go fmt` before submitting.
+Please ensure you have formatted your code with `gofmt -s` before submitting.

 ### Documentation style guide